Surveillance video from inside Barton Creek Mall reveals chaos during ‘active attack’ call - NewsBreak

 You can watch some of the surveillance video from the Twisted Cork Wine Bar here:

-Video shared with KXAN shows people being evacuated from a screening of “Spider-Man: No Way Home” at the AMC theater inside of the mall.

-After searching and securing the scene, Austin police said they found no evidence of a gun being seen or fired.

-Police are asking anyone who may have gotten video of the Helzberg Diamonds store when the robbery happened to please contact the department.Copyright 2021 Nexstar Media Inc. All rights reserved.
+We are actively updating this story on the incident here at KXAN.com .Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.